 - Final proof: Arrange the dough on a parchment-lined baking pan.
 Cover the pan with plastic wrap and let the dough rise in a warm place.

-- Your dough should look puffy, well-risen and the rolls should touch and fill the pan.
+- Your dough should look puffy, well-risen and the rolls should touch and fill the pan, about 2 to 4 hours depending on the temperature of your dough and the conditions in your kitchen.

 Bake